krinkevicius/turing-trivia/README.md

 🗹 As players, we can all confirm that we are ready and start the game

-☐ As a user I can receive a question from the server and answer it.
+🗹 As a player I can receive a question from the server and answer it.

+☐ As a player I can see the correct answer after answering the question.